nikitaa03/Watch-Jwellery-Ecommerce/README.md

 # Watch-Jwellery-Ecommerce Website
-Website is created using HTML and CSS.
+Website is created using HTML and CSS.<br/>
 Logo design and backgorund designs are created with canva.